 FHA Loans for First Time Homebuyers

 Qualifying For An FHA LoanMany find that FHA loans and first time home buyer go hand in hand, as most prospective home buyers qualify for an FHA mortgage loan easily.
-You will need to meet certain eligibility requirements, such as being able to meet the 3.5 percent down payment requirement and have an acceptable credit profile.
+You will need to meet specific eligibility requirements, such as being able to meet the 3.5 percent down payment requirement and have an acceptable credit profile.
 Although the FHA states a borrower must have a 580 FICO score, many lenders require the borrower to have a minimum credit score of 640.
 This does vary by lender.
-In addition, the debt-to-income ratio is less stringent, allowing more borrowers to qualify.
+Also, the debt-to-income ratio is less stringent, allowing more borrowers to qualify.
 In fact, the DTI may be as high as 55 percent.
-AMCAP Mortgage is one of the handful of lenders that extends an FHA loan to borrowers with a FICO score as low as 580.In addition to the low down payment and low credit score requirement, there are several other FHA loan benefits:
+FHA-Info.com is one of the handfuls of mortgage companies that extends an FHA loan to borrowers with a FICO score as low as 500.In addition to the small down payment and low credit score requirement, there are several other FHA loan benefits:

 - FHA loans carry a lower interest rate as compared to conventional loans.